Utkarsh-Raj-Profile/Wanderlust/README.md

 ### Wanderlust

-This is a full stack project build using mongodb,EJS,Bootstrap CSS, cloudinary, mapbox and many different npm packages;
+This is a full stack project build using mongodb,EJS,Bootstrap CSS, cloudinary, mapbox and many different npm packages.